EdixonAlberto/css-battle/packages/css-battle-api/README.md

 Using typescript, async/await and try/catch.

-When an error cccurs a string `error` is returned, is a friendly message that describe the cause of the error in the query.
+When an error occurs a string `error` is returned, is a friendly message that describe the cause of the error in the query.

 ```ts